-We propose a difficult test of the model using the Search_2 dataset, in which target detection is evaluated using a database of complex natural images, each containing a military vehicle (the target).
-Contrary to our previous studies with a simplified version of the model, 9,11 which used low-resolution image databases with relatively large targets (typically about 1/10 the width of the visual scene), this study uses very high resolution images (6144×4096 pixels), in which targets appear very small (typically 1/100 the width of the image).
-In addition, in the present study, search time is compared between the model's predictions and the average measured search times from 62 normal human observers.
-7.8
+We propose a difficult test of the model using the Search2 dataset, in which target detection is evaluated using a database of complex natural images, each containing a military vehicle (the "target").
+Contrary to our previous study with a simplified version of the model [8], which used low-resolution image databases with relatively large targets (typically about 1/10th the width of the visual scene), this study uses very-high resolution images (6144x4096 pixels), in which targets appear very small (typically 1/100th the width of the image).
+In addition, in the present study, search time is compared between the model's predictions and the average measured search times from 62 normal human observers [14].

-3.2.1 Experimental setup
+4.2.1.
+Experimental setup

-The 44 original photographs were taken during a distributed interactive simulation, search and target acquisition fidelity (DISSTAF) field test in Fort Hunter Liggett, California, and were provided to us, along with all human data, by the TNO Human Factors in the Netherlands.
-The field of view for each image is 6.9×4.6 deg.
-Each scene contained one of nine possible military vehicles, at a distance ranging from 860 to 5822 m from the observer.
-Each slide was digitized at 6144×4096 pixels resolution.
-Sixty two human observers aged between 18 and 45 years and with visual acuity better than 1.25 arcmin-1 participated in the experiment (about half were women and half men).
+The 44 original photographs were taken during a DISSTAF (Distributed Interactive Simulation, Search and Target Acquisition Fidelity) field test in Fort Hunter Liggett, California, and were provided to us, along with all human data, by the TNO Human Factors Research Institute in the Netherlands [14].
+The field of view for each image is 6.9x4.6 deg.
+Each scene contained one of nine possible military vehicles, at a distance ranging from 860 to 5822 meters from the observer.
+Each slide was digitized at 6144x4096 pixels resolution.
+Sixty two human observers aged between 18 and 45 years and with visual acuity better than 1.25 arcmin^-1 participated to the experiment (about half were women and half men).

-Subjects were first presented with three close-up views of each of the nine possible target vehicles, followed by a test run of ten trials.
-A Latin square design7 was then used for the randomized presentation of the images.
-The slides were projected such that they subtended a 65×46 deg visual angle to the observers (corresponding to a linear magnification by about a factor of 10 compared to the original scenery).
-During each trial, observers pressed a button as soon as they had detected the target, and subsequently indicated at which location on a 10×10 projected grid they had found the target.
-Further details on these experiments can be found in Ref.
-7. The model was presented with each image at full resolution.
+Subjects were first presented with 3 close-up views of each of the 9 possible target vehicles, followed by a test run of 10 trials.
+A Latin square design [14] was then used for the randomized presentation of the images.
+The slides were projected such that they subtended 65x46 deg visual angle to the observers (corresponding to a linear magnification by about a factor 10 compared to the original scenery).
+During each trial, observers pressed a button as soon as they had detected the target, and subsequently indicated at which location on a 10x10 projected grid they had found the target.
+Further details on these experiments can be found in [14].
+The model was presented with each image at full resolution.
 Contrary to the human experiment, no close-ups or test trials were presented to the model.
-The generic form of the model described before was used, without any specific parameter adjustment for this experiment.
-Simulations for up to 10,000 ms of simulated time (about 200 to 400 attentional shifts) were done on a Digital Equipment Alpha 500 workstation.
+The generic form of the model described above was used, without any specific parameter adjustment for this experiment.
+Simulations for up to 10,000 ms. of simulated time (about 200-400 attentional shifts) were done on a Digital Equipment Alpha 500 workstation.
 With these high-resolution images, the model comprised about 300 million simulated neurons.
-Each image was processed in approximately 15 min with a peak memory usage of 484 Mbytes (for comparison, a 640×480 scene was typically processed in 10 s, and processing time approximately scaled linearly with the number of pixels).
-The FOA was represented by a disk with a radius of 340 pixels (Figs. 5, 6, and 7).
-Full coverage of the image by the FOA would require 123 shifts (with some unavoidable overlap due to the circular shape of the FOA); a random search would thus be expected to find the target after 61.5 shifts on average.
+Each image was processed in about 15 minutes with a peak memory usage of 484 megabytes (for comparison, a 640x480 scene was typically processed in 10 seconds, and processing time approximately scaled linearly with the number of pixels).
+The focus of attention (FOA) was represented by a disk of radius 340 pixels (Figs. 5, 6, 7).
+Full coverage of the image by the FOA would hence require 123 shifts (with overlap); a random search would thus be expected to find the target after 61.5 shifts on average.
 The target was considered detected when the focus of attention intersected a binary mask representing the outline of the target, which was provided with the images.
 Three examples of scenes and model trajectories are presented in Figs. 5, 6, and 7.
 In the one image, the target was immediately found by the model, in another, a serial search was necessary before the target could be found, and in the last, the model failed to find the target.

-3.2.2 Simulation results
+4.2.2.
+Simulation results